Japan–Peru relations: Presidency of Alberto Fujimori

 In November 2000, President Fujimori flew to Brunei to attend the 12th APEC summit.
 After the summit, he flew to Japan and faxed his resignation of the Presidency as a corruption scandal was collapsing his government.
 In Japan, Fujimori requested and was granted Japanese citizenship based on his origins.
 The Peruvian government, under President Alejandro Toledo requested Japan to extradite Fujimori to face 20 criminal charges, however, Japan refused to extradite one of its citizens, which harmed relations between both nations.
 In 2006, Fujimori left Japan and flew to Mexico and to Chile where he was arrested; he had been trying to return to Peru to run for President.

-Post-Fujimori

 In the 1990s, Japan changed their immigration law and allowed the return of "Dekasegi" (people of Japanese origin born abroad) to return to Japan and receive permanent residency.
 Approximately 60,000 Peruvians of Japanese descent left the country for Japan, making them the second largest Latin American community in Japan (after Brazil).

+21st century

 In 2013, Japan and Peru celebrated 140 years of diplomatic relations.
+From 2017 to 2021, the embassy's building, a traditional building in Jesús María, was revamped during a five-year period.